 - Architecture.
 Designing the architecture includes the selection of mobile device management server and client software, the placement of the mobile device management server and other centralized elements, and the architecture of any virtual private network (VPN) solutions.

 - Authentication.
-Authentication involves selecting device and/or user authentication methods, including determining procedures for issuing and resetting authenticators and for provisioning users and/or client devices with authenticators.
+Authentication involves selecting the device and/or user authentication methods, including determining procedures for issuing and resetting authenticators and for provisioning users and/or client devices with authenticators.
 Authentication includes access to or integration with existing enterprise authentication systems.

 - Cryptography.
-Decisions related to cryptography include selecting the algorithms for encryption and integrity protection of mobile device communications, and setting the key strength for algorithms that support multiple key lengths.
+Decisions related to cryptography include selecting the algorithms for encryption and integrity protection of mobile device communications and setting the key strength for algorithms that support multiple key lengths.
 Configuration requirements.
 This involves setting minimum security standards for mobile devices, such as mandatory host hardening measures and patch levels, and specifying additional security controls that must be employed on the mobile device, such as a VPN client.

 - Device provisioning.
 It is important to determine how both new and existing devices will be provisioned with client software, authenticators, configuration settings, etc.